inkilu/TrackerX/README.md

 # TrackerX
-All in one platform independent subscription tracker app!
+All in One, Platform independent subscription tracker app!

+Liberate from the Pay to use prison and embrace the free and open source